Shell (projectile)

-A shell, in a military context, is a projectile whose payload contains an explosive, incendiary, or other chemical filling.
+A shell, in a modern military context, is a projectile whose payload contains an explosive, incendiary, or other chemical filling.
 Originally it was called a bombshell, but "shell" has come to be unambiguous in a military context.
-Modern usage sometimes includes large solid kinetic projectiles, which are more properly termed shot.
-Solid shot may contain a pyrotechnic compound if a tracer or spotting charge is used.
+A shell can hold a tracer.

 All explosive- and incendiary-filled projectiles, particularly for mortars, were originally called grenades, derived from the French word for pomegranate, so called because of the similarity of shape and that the multi-seeded fruit resembles the powder-filled, fragmentizing bomb.
 Words cognate with grenade are still used for an artillery or mortar projectile in some European languages.

-Shells are usually large-caliber projectiles fired by artillery, armored fighting vehicles (e.g. tanks, assault guns, and mortar carriers), warships, and autocannons.
+Shells are usually large-caliber projectiles fired by artillery, armoured fighting vehicles (e.g. tanks, assault guns, and mortar carriers), warships, and autocannons.
 The shape is usually a cylinder topped by an ogive-tipped nose cone for good aerodynamic performance, and possibly with a tapered boat tail; but some specialized types differ widely.